ksawesome/llm-harness/README.md

 *For CI configuration and detailed testing workflows, see `docs/technical-handbook.md`.*

-## 12. Performance and Reliability Practices
+## 13. Performance and Reliability Practices

 - Use `RateLimiter` to enforce per-model throttling and avoid quota violations.
 - CSV writes are append-only and atomic; SQLite used for optional persistence.
 - Synthetic responses are deterministic (seeded) to support reproducible regression tests.

-## 13. Version History
+## 14. Version History

 - **v0.1.0** — Foundational benchmarking and dashboard skeleton.
 - **v0.1.1** — Token accounting and validation improvements.
 - **v0.1.2** — Data lifecycle utilities and visualization additions.
 - **v0.1.3** — Synthetic fallback and reporting enhancements.
 - **v0.1.4** — Observability, import tests, and documentation overhaul.
+- **v0.2.0** — Scope width metric, 120-prompt bank, and human trial infrastructure.

 ## 14. Troubleshooting and Support